hyejeong0617/DSML_Project2_Supervised_Learning/README.md

 2. **Feature Selection & Engineering**
    - Identified important predictors using correlation analysis and feature importance.
-   - Created new engineered features and dropped irrelevant ones.
    - Prepared clean and processed data for modeling.

 ---